ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ### External modules

 If you are needing to use a module from the EPICS community or one that may be used outside of a purely e3 context, then the e3 wrapper should point to that repository.
-This could be located e.g. in the epics-modules group on [Github](https://github.com/epics-modules), [Gitlab](https://gitlab.esss.lu.se/epics-modules), or elsewhere.
+This could be located, for example, in the epics-modules group on [Github](https://github.com/epics-modules), [Gitlab](https://gitlab.esss.lu.se/epics-modules), or elsewhere.

 :::{note}
 The idea behind this is that you do not need to maintain a local fork, but that you can simply point at existing repositories that are used within the community.